nilovelez/camptix-to-canva/README.md

 - Normalize names and surnames (capitalize correctly).
 - Generate Gravatar image URLs from email addresses.
 - Download the Gravatar images and embed them directly into Excel cells (500x500 px).
+- Generate QR codes linking to each attendee's Gravatar profile.
 - Real-time logging and progress bar during processing.
 - Simple desktop application with GUI (Tkinter).
 - Ready to export and import directly into Canva Pro.